blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 Once enabled, a global JavaScript variable named `ctnApiClient` is made available on the page.
 That variable holds the instantiated Catenis API client object.

-Use the `ctnApiClient` variable to call the Catenis Enterprise API methods by invoking the corresponding method on that object.
+Use the *ctnApiClient* variable to call the Catenis Enterprise API methods by invoking the corresponding method on that object.

 For a reference of the available methods, please refer to the [Catenis API JavaScript Client](https://github.com/blockchainofthings/CatenisAPIClientJS) as it is functionally identical to the Catenis API Client for WordPress, except for notifications support and error handling.

 = Notifications support =

-Unlike the Catenis API JavaScript client, notifications from the Catenis system are handled directly from the Catenis API client object.
+The notification feature on Catenis API Client for WordPress is almost identical to the one found on the Catenis API JavaScript client.
+The two noticeable differences are:

+1. The Catenis API client object can emit a `comm-error` event.
+1. The `open` event emitted by the WebSocket notification channel object may return an error.

 Please refer to the "Receiving Notifications" section below for detailed information on how to receive Catenis notifications from within WordPress pages.